1F47E/powjabbar/README.md

 ```

 ### Difficulty
 Difficulty is a number of leading zeros in the hash.
 The more leading zeros the more difficult to find a solution.
-Level 4 is a recommended level for most applications.
 ```
-3 - 1+ms
-4 - 20-50ms
+ 4 - 30+ms
-5 - 100-200ms
+ 5 - 60+ms
-6 - 15+ sec
+ 6 - 5+ sec
-7 - 30+ sec
 ```